repeaterjs/repeater/docs/05_error_handling.md

 ### 1. Calling `stop` with an error

-The most common way to caus a repeater to error is to call the `stop` function with the error.
+The most common way to cause a repeater to error is to call the `stop` function with the error.

 ```js
 const repeater = new Repeater((push, stop) => {